-The Academy Trust has two levels of governance consisting of Members on one level and Directors on another.
+The Academy Trust has two levels of governance consisting of Academy Trust Members on one level and Trustees on another.

 As with all UK companies, Academy Trusts have Directors.
-Each Director must be registered with Companies House and will be subject to a range of Directors’ duties under the Companies Act 2006.
+Each Trustee is also a Director.
+They must be registered with Companies House and will be subject to a range of Directors’ duties under the Companies Act 2006.

 Academy Trusts have exclusively charitable purposes and are therefore charities.
 Accordingly, their Directors are also Trustees under charity law.
 Any funds held by an Academy Trust are held on charitable trust for the provision of education.
 The principal regulator of Academy Trusts for charity law purposes is the Secretary of State for Education (in practice this function is delegated to the Education and Skills Funding Agency).

 Under education law, the body that runs and operates a school is known as a governing body.
-Similarly, those running an Academy Trust are referred to as Governors.
-This term is used in the articles of association to refer to the Directors/Trustees.
+Although those running an Academy Trust are Trustees, they may sometimes also be referred to as governors of the school.

-The role of a Member is distinct from the role of a Director/Trustee/Governor.
-The Chair of Governors, however, is both a Member and a Trustee.
-Members are similar to the shareholders of an ordinary share company, although they cannot draw a profit from the Academy Trust.
-The Members must agree to contribute towards the winding up costs in the event that the Academy Trust becomes insolvent, that is, they guarantee the liability of the company up to a nominal £10.
-The Members meet at least once a term and are responsible for:
+The role of Academy Trust Member is distinct from the role of Trustee.
+However, the Chair of Trustees is an ex-officio member of the Board of Academy Trust Members.
+Academy Trust Members are similar to the shareholders of an ordinary share company, although they cannot draw a profit from the Academy Trust.
+The Academy Trust Members must agree to contribute towards the winding up costs in the event that the Academy Trust becomes insolvent; that is, they guarantee the liability of the company up to a nominal £10.
+The Academy Trust Members meet at least once a term and their responsibilities include:

 - Amending the Articles of Association

-- Holding the Governing Body to account for the improved progress and outcomes for students.
+- Holding the Board of Trustees to account for the improved progress and outcomes for students

 - Articles of Association